 The best answer is "often enough to get the most information, but not so often as to irritate the customer."
 In reality, the frequency with which you conduct customer satisfaction surveys depends on the frequency with which you interact with your customers.
-My state renews drivers licenses for five-year periods, so it would be silly for them to ask me each year what I thought of my last renewal experience.
-Conversely, I might miss important changes that may be driven by seasonal events if I only survey the commuters on my rapid transit system once a year.
+For instance, in a state that renews drivers licenses for five-year periods, it would be silly a survey to be conducted annually.
+Conversely, it can be easy to miss important changes that may be driven by seasonal or weather-related events if you only survey customers of a rapid transit system once a year.

-Regardless of how I ask my customers for their feedback, what I ask them or when I survey them, the most important aspect of the customer satisfaction survey is what I do with their answers.
+The most important aspect of the customer satisfaction survey is what you do with their answers.

-Yes, I need to compile the answers from different customers.
-I need to look for trends.
-I should look for differences by region and/or product.
-However, I most need to act on the information I get from my customers though the survey.
-I need to fix the things the customers have complained about.
-I need to investigate their suggestions.
-I need to improve my company and product in those areas that mean the most to the most of my customers.
-I need to avoid changing those things that they like.
+It is important to compile the answers from different customers, keeping an eye out for trends, differences by region or product.
+However, the most important thing is to act on the information you get from your customers through the survey.
+Take the time to fix the things the customers have complained about and to investigate their suggestions.
+That way, you will improve your company and product in the areas that they mean the most to your customers, all while avoiding changing the things that they like.

 It's also important to let them know that their answers were appreciated and that they're being acted upon.
 That feedback can be individual responses to the customers if this is appropriate, or it can simply be fixing the things they've told you need to be fixed.